5 Flat Fee MLS Companies in Hawaii

 What else should I know about selling a house in Hawaii?

 While there are no restrictions on using a flat fee MLS service, sellers must still comply with Hawaii’s disclosure laws.
 Selling without an agent means handling contracts and legal paperwork yourself, which can be complex.
-While not required, hiring a real estate attorney can help FSBO sellers navigate these challenges and avoid costly mistakes.
+It’s a smart move to hire a real estate attorney who can help you navigate these challenges and avoid costly mistakes.

 • Flat fee MLS services require upfront payment, whether your home sells or not.